 There are a variety of ways to prolong the lifespan of your old furnace.
 We recommend continuously replacing dirty filters in your furnace to ensure it is operating properly.
-Another way to improve the temperature of your home without purchasing a new furnace is to seal the windows and doors in your home to prevent heat from escaping.
+Another way to improve the temperature of your home without replacing a furnace is to seal the windows and doors in your home to prevent heat from escaping.
 You may also want to consider investing in a programmable thermostat to enhance the efficiency of your furnace.

 Furnace is Producing Loud Noises During Standard Operation

 There are various noises that may indicate a severe issue with your old gas or electric furnace.
 Are you wondering when to replace your furnace?
 Common noises such as rattling, popping, humming, and screeching may indicate you need a new furnace.
 You may also want to consider switching from a furnace to another heating source such as boilers, heat pumps, or ductless mini-split systems to save money on your utility bills.

 - Popping: This is caused by fluctuations in temperature within your furnace.
 The popping noise is caused by parts that are affected by the temperature change

 - Rattling: A rattling sound may be caused by loose ducts or equipment.
-Contact a professional HVAC contractor to discuss if it’s time to purchase a new furnace
+Contact a professional HVAC contractor to discuss if it’s time to replace your furnace

 - Screeching: This type of noise indicates a damaged furnace blower motor.
-However, it can also be caused by a damaged belt or the pulley in your system
+However, it can also be caused by a damaged belt or the pulley on your old furnace

 - Humming: This sound is caused by the furnace blower motor throughout standard operation.
 If this noise is becoming noticeably loud, this is an indicator its time to invest in a new furnace

 - Clicking: A clicking noise may indicate an issue with the flame sensor or an ignition issue.
 Luckily, this type of sound is common is often able to be fixed by performing a standard furnace repair